Artificial Intelligence in Customer Service

-Most us of us consumers have had a bad customer service experience at some point in our lives.
+Most of us consumers have had a bad customer service experience at some point in our lives.
 When you call a company, you may be upset.
 You want them to fix it, and instead, you’re confronted with a person who seems ignorant, uncaring, or unhelpful.
 (Or all three.)
 We don’t mean to impugn customer service agents, who work hard and must listen to complaints all day.
 But they are human, too, and sometimes, they just can’t help the caller as much as they would like.
 Perhaps the caller is unreasonable as well.

 AI can change that.
-The hype around AI in customer service is that it might replace customer service agents entirely.
+The hype around self service AI in customer service is that it might replace customer service agents entirely.
 While that is possible, it’s not probable in the near future.
 Until then, AI’s value lies in making agents’ jobs easier, making communication easier, and identifying problems.
 By combining chatbot services with humans, business owners can improve service while lowering their bottom line.

 Business owners are catching on to this.
 Nearly 8 out of 10 businesses have already implemented or are planning to adopt AI as a customer service solution by 2020.
-Further, 91 percent of companies with world-leading brand recognition and high levels of customer satisfaction use AI solutions to increase customer satisfaction, compared to 42% of companies in their fields overall.
+Further, 91 percent of companies with world-leading brand recognition and high levels of customer satisfaction use AI solutions to increase customer satisfaction & engagement, compared to 42% of companies in their fields overall.
 (Source: MIT Technology Review and Genesys, 2017)

 How It Works